verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `beforeSaveVoucher` event
+### The `beforeSaveVoucher` Event
-Plugins can get notified before a voucher is saved.
-Event handlers can prevent the voucher from getting sent by setting `$event->isValid` to false.
+The event that is triggered before a voucher is saved.
+Event handlers can prevent the voucher from being saved by setting `$event->isValid` to false.

 ```php
 use craft\events\ModelEvent;